MATF-RG19/RG183-coding-simulator/README.md

   - D: figure moves right one tile
   - E: activate the current tile the figure is on
   - R: resets the level if it was failed
-  - C: clear the sequence of movements
+  - C: clear last movement added
   - ENTER (key): figure performs the sequence of movements (WASDE) given
   - The figure must stay on the path (either white or blue tiles), if the figure wanders off, the level is failed